The Black Tux

-The Black Tux is a men's fashion company specializing in the online tuxedo and suit rental industry.
-The Black Tux rents tuxedos, suits, and other men’s formalwear accessories entirely through its own e-commerce marketplace.
+The Black Tux is a men's clothing company specializing in suits, tuxedos and other formalwear.
+They rent and sell all of their own designs through their e-commerce platform and 50 stores.
+They have an in-store partnership with Nordstrom where customers can book an appointment to try on garments.

+All of their garments are designed by Jake Mueser of the NYC brand J. Mueser.

 History

-The company was founded in the year 2012 by Andrew Blackmon and Patrick Coyne, and is headquartered in Santa Monica, California.
+The company was founded in the year 2013 by Andrew Blackmon and Patrick Coyne, and is headquartered in Santa Monica, California.
 The business was created as a direct response to the co-founders’ poor experiences involving tuxedo and suit rentals for weddings and formal events.
 Prior to launching publicly, the company was involved with MuckerLab a Los Angeles-based start-up accelerator.
-The company received $10 million in Series A funding in January 2015, with an additional $25 million in September 2015.
+The company received $10 million in Series A funding in January 2015 from top venture firms including Menlo Ventures, First Round Capital, Stripes Group and others.
+They raised an additional $25 million in September 2015 and a subsequent $30 million in 2018, bringing it total funding to over $75 million.

+In 2025, The Black Tux partnered with designer is Jake Mueser of the NYC based brand J. Mueser to lead all design direction.

 Business model

-The Black Tux rents tuxedos, suits, and other formalwear and accessories entirely online.
-Shipping is free both ways and arrives at least a full week prior to customers’ events.
-The Black Tux designs its tuxedos and suit and offers dress shirts, shoes, neckwear, and other formal wear accessories for rental.
+The Black Tux rents and sells tuxedos, suits, and other formalwear and accessories.
+They began entirely online but now have over 50 stores.
+Orders are shipped to the customer and shipping is free both ways.
+The suit or tuxedo arrives at least a full week prior to customers’ events.
+The Black Tux designs its tuxedos and suits and offers dress shirts, shoes, neckwear, and other formal wear accessories in order to offer a better fit and higher quality garment.
+The business is now profitable generating over $100 million in sales per year.